barrie-cork/thesis-grey-may/project_docs/prd_phase_2-prd.md

 route AdminRoute { path: "/admin", to: AdminPage }
 page AdminPage {
   authRequired: true,
-  role: "admin",
+  // Role check would happen within the AdminPage component or its queries/actions
-  component: import { AdminPage } from "@src/client/auth/pages/AdminPage"
+  component: import { AdminPage } from "@src/client/admin/pages/AdminPage"
 }
 ```

 **Phase 2 Enhancements:**
-- Multiple role types (Researcher, Reviewer, Admin)
 - Organization-based access control
-- Team collaboration features
+- Team collaboration features (inviting Reviewers to sessions)
-- Enhanced security features
+- Enhanced security features (e.g., MFA - future consideration)
-- OAuth integrations (Google)
+- OAuth integrations (e.g., Google)
-- Role-based authorization
+- Admin dashboard for user/role management

 **Role Assignment in Phase 2:**
-Users continue to receive the "Researcher" role by default at signup (no user selection required), with the ability for administrators to assign the "Admin" role.
-The "Reviewer" role is dynamically assigned when a Lead Reviewer (the creator of a search strategy) invites another user to review search results.
-This context-based role assignment aligns with the collaborative review workflow where a Lead Reviewer manages the review process while multiple Reviewers can tag and annotate results independently.
+Phase 2 expands on the Phase 1 roles:
+1.  **Global Roles (Researcher/Admin):** The `User.role` field continues to store the user's primary role, assigned at signup (Researcher) or by an Admin.
+2.  **Session Roles (LeadReviewer/Reviewer):** The `SessionMembership` table now explicitly tracks roles *within* a specific `SearchSession`.
+    *   When a user creates a session, a `SessionMembership` record is created linking them to the session with the role "LeadReviewer".
+    *   Lead Reviewers can invite other users (Researchers or Admins) to a session.
+When an invitation is accepted, a `SessionMembership` record is created linking the invited user to the session with the role "Reviewer".
+    *   Authorization checks for session-specific actions now query the `SessionMembership` table to verify the user's role for that session.

+**Collaborative Review Workflow in Phase 2:**
+Phase 2 enables collaborative review:
+1. The creator of a `SearchSession` is automatically assigned the "LeadReviewer" role for that session via `SessionMembership`.
+2. The Lead Reviewer can invite other users (who have a global "Researcher" or "Admin" role) to collaborate.
+3. Invited users are assigned the "Reviewer" role for that specific session via `SessionMembership`.
+4. Lead Reviewers and Reviewers can independently tag and annotate results.
+5. The system detects and flags conflicts (e.g., differing inclusion/exclusion tags) between reviewers.
+6. The Lead Reviewer has the authority to resolve conflicts.

 ### 2. Search Strategy Builder (Enhancements)